UBC-Thunderbots/Software/docs/firmware-architecture-and-design.md

 assert(dog_getColor(my_dog) == BROWN);

 float achieved_speed = dog_attemptToRunAtSpeed(my_dog, 9001);

+dog_destroy(my_dog);
 ```

 # App/IO Split
 The firmware is divided into `app` and `io` layers.
-The `app` layer contains anything that is portable between all our robots and our simulator.
-The `io` layer contains everything below this.
-The interface between these layers is the `FirmwareWorld` class, which represents an abstraction of the world from the perspective of the robot. **This is the only interface that the app layer should ever be able to use to access the outside world**.
+* The `app` layer contains anything that is portable between all our robots and our simulator.
+* The `io` layer contains everything below this.
+* The interface between these layers is the `FirmwareWorld` class, which represents an abstraction of the world from the perspective of the robot. **This is the only interface that the `app` layer should ever be able to use to access the outside world**.